 Mary Oliver wrote, “Tell me, what is it you plan to do with your one wild and precious life?”

 I know what George Bailey planned to do in It’s a Wonderful Life.
-As a young man George is desperate to get out of Bedford Falls to make a name for himself and change the world.
-He wants not only a taste of the world, he wants a big bite, to devour it.
-He’s the quintessential carpe diem guy.
+As a young man George was desperate to get out of Bedford Falls to make a name for himself and change the world.
+He wanted not only a taste of the world, he wanted a big bite, he wanted to devour it.
+He was the quintessential carpe diem guy.

-In the end, it becomes clear that George did change the world, but it was the not way he thought it would look.
+In the end, it became clear that George did change the world, but not in the way he'd imagined.

 They say life is what happens when we’re busy making plans.
-I’ve found that life rarely turns out the way we think it’s supposed to, but oftentimes, as it’s been in my life, it’s so much more than I could have imagined.
+I’ve found that life rarely turns out the way we think it’s supposed to, but oftentimes, as it’s been for me, it’s so much more than I could have imagined.

 I’ve gone out with the intention of trying to change the world, but in reality, what gets changed is usually me.
-And I am reminded, it was an inside job all along.
-Like George Bailey.
+And I am reminded it was an inside job all along.
+Just like George Bailey.

-And then there’s Mrs. Kravitz, from the sitcom, Bewitched.
+And then there’s Gladys Kravitz, from the sitcom, Bewitched.
 She was my people-watching inspiration.
 Mrs. Kravitz was misunderstood.
-She wasn’t nosey, Gladys Kravitz was a pioneer who cared.
+She wasn’t nosey, she was a pioneer who cared.
 A self-contained Neighborhood Watch, she was a trailblazer for little, timid girls like me.

 Like Gladys, I’m curious.
 And I'm not a hifalutin woman.
 I like the simple things, like leftover gnocchi for breakfast after a run on a gimpy ankle along the Arno.

 I love to laugh, cry when necessary, cook, eat, feed people, travel and stay home.